Wisconsin Intellectual and Developmental Disabilities and Mental Health (IDD-MH) System Improvement

 Get all the details

-The report has all details about the initiative.
+The report has all details about this work.
 It also gives 37 specific recommendations for improving systems and services for people with IDD-MH needs in Wisconsin.

 Hear from the project team

-DHS held a briefing on the report on June 17.
+DHS held a briefing on the report on June 17, about the report.

 View the slides in English (PDF), Spanish (PDF), and Hmong (PDF), and view the Report briefing transcript (PDF).
 And, get the Subcommittee Survey Results Summary (PDF).